inneslabs/logd/readme.md

 # Logd
 ![A circular buffer](.doc/circular_buffer.svg)
 ## Logs for your apps in constant time and constant space with ultra-low latency.
-Logd is a circular buffer for writing & reading millions of logs per minute.
+Logd (pronounced "logged") is a circular buffer for writing & reading up to 1 million logs per minute.

-# Logd is a circular buffer
-Logd (pronounced "logged") will never run out of storage.
+Logd will never run out of memory if the buffer size is ok for the given machine spec.
 Reads & writes are constant-time.

 As the buffer becomes full, each write overwrites the oldest element.